GamingCampus-MillieBourgois-24-25/engine-mnemen/ROADMAP.md

 # Engine

 - Windowing, input: SDL3 (cross platform and easy to use)
-- Asset loading, compressing: NVTT + Assimp
+- Asset loading, compressing: NVTT + Assimp (cross format and allows BC7 compression)
-- ECS: entt
+- ECS: entt (very easy to use)
-- Scene Format: yaml? json?
+- Scene Format: json (easier to use too)
-- Profiler: Optick
+- Profiler: Optick (I have more experience with Optick and it's easier to integrate)

 # Physics

-- Library: Jolt
+- Library: Jolt (used in AAA and very easy to use)
 - Features: Rigidbodies, characters, vehicles (?)

 # Audio